Anthony Dzamefe

 Anthony Dzamefe is a Ghanaian businessman and founder of the company Caveman Watches.
-The company was launched by Dzamefe on 12 December 2018.
+The company was launched in Ghana by Dzamefe on 12 December 2018.

 Dzamefe began selling watches in Kantamanto Market in Accra in 2015, purchasing his first watch for GH₵50 ($4) and selling it at a profit and learning how to create watch straps from a cobbler.

 Early life

 Dzamefe originally hails from Lume, but he grew up in Ho in Volta Region of Ghana.

 Recognition

 Dzamefe has won several awards in Ghana, including Entrepreneur of the Year 2019 and Emerging Brand of the Year by the Young Achievers Summit 2019.
 Since then, The New York Times, Forbes, and other magazines have profiled him.
 In 2022 Dzamefe was selected as one of the 2022 Young Achievers and Innovators in Ghana at the Head of States Gold Awards.